Read Our Blog:

 Your portfolio should include 12 to 15 original works.
 You can include personal projects and anything you completed in high school art classes or private lessons.

-Your portfolio should demonstrate artistic technique, style, conceptualization and creativity.
-If possible, include works that represent your chosen major.
+Your portfolio should demonstrate artistic technique, style, conceptualization, and creativity.
+If possible, include works that represent your chosen medium or area of interest.
 If you'd like to major in photography, for example, try to include photographs in your portfolio.
+Please also include a recent sketchbook and/or artwork that specifically pertains to your chosen major and program of study at Marywood.

 Include a variety of media, if possible: